maikuvit/Immersivaudio/README.md

 - `prompt_combiner.py`: This script combines the output of the frame description and object detection scripts to generate a prompt for the music generation script
 - `video_reconstructor.py`: This script join together the video and the generated music
 - `main.py`: This script runs the entire video processing and music generation pipeline
--

 ### Notebooks

 The Code folder also contains several Jupyter notebooks (.ipynb files) that demonstrate the usage of the scripts and the overall video processing workflow.

-### Dependencies
-Inside the requirements.txt file you can find all the dependencies needed to run the project.
+They have been dropped in the last commit, but they are still visible in the previous versions of the repository.

 ### Usage

 `Google Colab`: If you don't have a GPU, you can use Google Colab to run the scripts.
 Just use the `Immersiveaudio_Colab.ipynb` notebook to run the project in the cloud.
+More detailed instructions are provided in the report.

-`Local Machine`: If you have a GPU, you can run the scripts on your local machine.
+`Local Machine`: If you have a high performing GPU with CUDA, you can run the scripts on your local machine.
 Just make sure you have all the dependencies installed and run the `gradio_interface.py` script to start the Gradio interface.